Dining: Wine & Gourmet

 Indulge your love of fine dining and wine, and pick up some tips from Nemacolin professionals at the same time.
 Wine enthusiasts won't want to miss our weekly wine tastings at the Académie du Vin.
 This experience puts you in the hands of our experts who will explain the complexity surrounding wines.

-As a young woman, Smith began cultivating indigenous grapes at her family’s vacation home on Chesapeake Bay in Maryland producing wine and fostering a lifelong passion as well as a heralded career in the wine industry.
+As a young woman, Holly began cultivating indigenous grapes at her family’s vacation home on Chesapeake Bay in Maryland, producing wine and fostering a lifelong passion as well as a heralded career in the wine industry.

 Smith initially worked toward a certification in Elementary Education at Villanova University.
 While at Villanova, Holly worked at two of Philadelphia’s most honored restaurants, Passerelle and Marmont.
 She signed on as an opening staff member of Chef Georges Perrier’s restaurant, Le Mas Perrier.
 “It was at Le Mas Perrier that I developed my passion for pairing wine with food.
-I truly love finding that perfect pairing,” proclaims Smith, adding, “I also enjoy the opportunity to introduce guests to new and interesting wines and educate them on every aspect of wines, wineries and varietals.”
+I truly love finding that perfect pairing,” she proclaims, adding, “I also enjoy the opportunity to introduce guests to new and interesting wines and educate them on every aspect of wine, wineries and varietals.”

 In 2008, Smith’s journey took her to Los Angeles, where she was part of the opening team at Rock Sugar and established the current beverage and wine program.
 She oversaw the day-to-day operations of the restaurant, opening as well as closing procedures, wine education classes for servers and bringing managers to a higher level, and was appointed Fine Dining Manager in addition to her Sommelier title three months into opening the restaurant.
 She was passionately focused on the floor, welcoming guests and offering recommendations on a nightly basis.
 Before that successful opening, Smith opened ENO, a wine, cheese and chocolate tasting room at the Laguna Niguel Ritz-Carlton.
 This first of a kind wine tasting room for the Marriott paired perfectly with the sophistication of the Ritz-Carlton which catered to its guests and corporate events with exclusive boutique wines, handcrafted chocolates and artisanal cheeses from a global menu.
 Before her time at the Laguna Niguel Ritz-Carlton, she spent nearly five years as Hotel Sommelier at The Ritz-Carlton’s Marina del Rey property, where she developed a sophisticated yet approachable style that endeared her to customers.

-Returning to her home state to be closer to friends and family, Holly accepted a position at the luxurious Nemacolin Woodlands Resort as Food and Beverage Manager of Falling Rock the boutique hotel located in Farmington, Pennsylvania.
-In 2010, Smith led the Falling Rock team to achieve their ultimate goal, the awarding of Forbes 5 Stars.
+Returning to her home state to be closer to friends and family, Holly accepted a position at the luxurious Nemacolin Woodlands Resort as Food and Beverage Manager of Falling Rock, the boutique hotel located in Farmington, Pennsylvania.
+In 2010, Smith led the Falling Rock team to achieve their ultimate goal: the Forbes Five-Star award.
 Holly was quickly promoted to the Director of Wine and Spirits for the resort in the fall of that same year.
-She currently leads the 5 Star Lautrec team in wine service on a nightly basis while concentrating on the resort’s wine list and conducting weekly educational classes for guests at the resort’s Academie du Vin.
+She currently leads the Forbes Five-Star, AAA Five-Diamond Lautrec team in wine service on a nightly basis while concentrating on the resort’s wine list and conducting weekly educational classes for guests at the resort’s Académie du Vin.